Money for cattle and sheep brains

 - Completion of required forms – each submission must include completed documentation as per the policy and procedures of the relevant agency including a completed laboratory submission form and clinical history/necropsy report

 - 1 or 2 animals only per disease incident per property.

-- Conflict of interest – the submitting veterinarian must not have an actual or perceived conflict of interest with the recipient of a payment arising from the NTSESP (e.g. a financial or family link to them); or must satisfy the relevant state agency that a clinically consistent animal could not have been reasonably submitted by an alternative veterinarian without an actual or perceived conflict of interest.
+- Conflict of interest – the submitting veterinarian must not have an actual or perceived conflict of interest with the recipient of a payment arising from the NTSESP (for example, a financial or family link to them), or must satisfy the relevant state agency that a clinically consistent animal could not have been reasonably submitted by an alternative veterinarian without an actual or perceived conflict of interest.

-Animals are considered to be 'clinically consistent' if at least two of the following clinically signs are verified by examination of live sheep pr cattle by an appropriate veterinarian:
+Animals are considered to be 'clinically consistent' if at least two of the following clinically signs are verified by examination of live sheep or cattle by an appropriate veterinarian.